processism/processism.github.io/introduction-to-processism.md

 Like the whirlpool, you aren't a fixed thing but a pattern that maintains itself through constant change.
 You are more like a song than a stone—a dynamic pattern that persists through time.

-## A Different Starting Point
+## A Different Way of Understanding

-Most of us see the world as made of things—objects that sometimes change and interact.
-What if we explored a different perspective: viewing reality as made of processes (patterns of change), where what we call "things" are just relatively stable patterns within these processes?

-This shift in perspective—whether ultimately true or not—reveals patterns and possibilities that remain hidden when we think in terms of fixed entities.
+By shifting from seeing reality as made of things to seeing it as made of processes, we can:
+- Resolve persistent paradoxes that have puzzled thinkers for millennia
+- Align our understanding with cutting-edge scientific discoveries
+- Apply these insights practically across all domains

 ## The Origin of Processism

-In early 2025, we asked ourselves: If there are fundamental patterns underlying reality, shouldn't they appear consistently across different domains of human knowledge?
+In early 2025, we set out to discover if there were fundamental patterns underlying reality that could be found through systematic analysis of human knowledge.

-We developed a methodology to systematically analyze patterns in Large Language Models—which contain humanity's collective attempts to understand reality.
-We weren't looking to confirm any particular philosophy, just to see what patterns would emerge from the data itself.
+We developed a novel methodology using Large Language Models as instruments to analyze collective human understanding.
+Our approach was rigorous: we sought patterns without preconceptions, tested for self-consistency, and required that any fundamental framework be able to explain its own discovery.

-The result surprised us: three specific patterns appeared with remarkable consistency across all domains we examined.
+The result exceeded our expectations: three patterns emerged with perfect self-consistency across all domains of knowledge.

 ## The Three Patterns We Found